3skue/xAPI4/README.md

 ```

 **Feedback and Improvements**
-- Go to Issues for questions or to report bugs
+- Go to Issues for questions or bugs
 - Go to Pull Requests for improvements

 ---